 Provisional Offers of Acceptance

-Full acceptance into the program is granted at the end of Accepted Student Engagement Day, which is a required in-person event designed to support your transition and ensure readiness for entry into the OTD program.
+Acceptance into the program is confirmed at the end of Accepted Student Engagement Day, which is a required in-person event designed to support your transition and ensure readiness for entry into the OTD program.

-- Priority Admission: Full acceptance offered at the early January Engagement Day
+• Priority Admission: Confirmed at the early January Engagement Day

-- Regular Admission: Full acceptance offered at the mid May Engagement Day
+• Regular Admission: Confirmed at the mid May Engagement Day

 Early admission applications are accepted on a priority, first-come-first-qualified basis until the specified deadline.
-Afterwards, the program reserves the right to establish, as needed, a waiting list, ranked by the date and time received, for all applications received by April 15th.
+Afterwards, the program accepts applications on a rolling basis and reserves the right to establish, as needed, a waiting list, ranked by the date and time received, for all applications received by April 15th.
 Documents received after April 15th may or may not be accepted for any given fall term.

 Classes Start: August